Bayesian power spectrum estimation at the Epoch of Reionization: Introduction

-In this paper we outline a general Bayesian framework that allows just such a joint analysis, which we will consider in two different regimes.
-First, when the number of spatial scales we wish to include in our model for the EoR power spectrum is small ($\la 20000$) we sample directly from the spherical power spectrum coefficients of the EoR signal.
-This results in a computational problem that is low--dimensional ($\sim 10$), but high in computational expense, with large dense matrix inversions required in every likelihood calculation.
-As such, when the number of spatial scales to be included is larger, and the matrix inversions required by the analysis become computationally intractable, we sample instead from the joint probability density of the spherical power spectrum coefficients and the EoR signal realisation.
+In this paper we outline a general Bayesian framework that allows just such a joint analysis and we consider two different regimes.
+First, when the number of spatial scales we wish to include in our model for the EoR power spectrum is small ($\la 20000$), we sample directly from the spherical power spectrum coefficients of the EoR signal.
+This results in a computational problem that is low--dimensional ($\sim 10$), but high in computational expense, with large, dense matrix inversions required in every likelihood calculation.
+As such, when the number of spatial scales to be included is larger and the matrix inversions required by the analysis become computationally intractable, we sample instead from the joint probability density of the spherical power spectrum coefficients and the EoR signal realisation.
 This allows us to eliminate all matrix-matrix multiplications and costly matrix inversions from the likelihood calculation entirely, replacing them with matrix-vector operations and diagonal matrix inversions.
-In this case the dimensionality is much larger ($\sim 20000$), and so we perform the sampling process using a Guided Hamiltonian Sampler (GHS) (Balan, Ashdown $\&$ Hobson, in prep, henceforth B17, see e.g. \cite{2013PhRvD..87j4021L} for uses in other astrophysical fields) which exploits Hamiltonian Monte Carlo sampling methods to provide an efficient means of sampling in large numbers of dimensions (potentially $\sim 10^6$).
-This framework has been applied to simulated interferometric observations that combined realistic astrophysical foregrounds, and the EoR signal in \cite{2016MNRAS.462.3069S}, where it was shown to result in unbiased estimates of the three-dimensional power spectrum of the EoR for $\log_{10}(k[h\mathrm{Mpc^{-1}}]) > -1.0$.
+In this case, the dimensionality is much larger ($\sim 20000$) and so we perform the sampling process using a Guided Hamiltonian Sampler (GHS; Balan, Ashdown $\&$ Hobson, in prep, henceforth B18; see also e.g. \citealt{2013PhRvD..87j4021L} for uses in other astrophysical fields), which exploits Hamiltonian Monte Carlo sampling methods to provide an efficient means of sampling in large numbers of dimensions (potentially $\sim 10^6$).
+This framework has been applied to simulated interferometric observations that combined realistic astrophysical foregrounds and the EoR signal in \cite{2016MNRAS.462.3069S} where it was shown to result in unbiased estimates of the three-dimensional power spectrum of the EoR for $\log_{10}(k[h\mathrm{Mpc^{-1}}]) > -1.0$.
 In this work, we emphasize a detailed explanation of this methodology, using simple foreground models to both demonstrate its efficacy and to highlight salient features.